-HOW DOES THE VENTURE CAPITAL METHOD VALUE A BUSINESS?
+USING VENTURE CAPITAL METHOD TO VALUE A BUSINESS

 In this situation, the Venture Capital approach offers the perfect solution.
 The VC method can be used to value early-stage, pre-revenue companies, which is why, it is known as valuation approach by venture capitalists all over the world.
 So, how does the venture capital method value a business?
 The idea is simple: VCs, as well as any other investors, realize their returns when a liquidity event (an exit) occurs, and they expect a certain rate of return for their investments.